mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/_index.md

 * Delete a workflow
 * Add elements to a workflow
 * Move elements in a workflow
-* Cut, copy, or paste elements in a Workflow
+* Cut, copy, or paste elements in a workflow
 * View element properties
 * Trigger a workflow from a page or via a microflow
 * Export a workflow to an image